hockeylilly/drugprediction/README.md

 You always have to upload feature data, if there is no groundtruth data you will receive a prediction for your drug combination in tsv format with "0" meaning a predicted approved and "1" meaning a predicted adverse combination.
 BRAUCHE NOCH STANDARD
+Please keep in mind that before receiving a predicition on feature data for a model you have to run said model with groundtruth and feature data at least once, so that the corresponding joblib file is created.

 If there is feature data and groundtruth data, the chosen models will be evaluated and you will receive a prediction on X_test as a tsv and a pdf with confusion matrizes and different evluation scores.